 CDT students are requested to complete anonymous online feedback forms by the CDT for all taught courses and professional skills workshops.
-This feedback is reviewed initially by the Training Programme Manager who will raise any issues that require immediate attention with the CDT Executive and appropriate action taken.
-In addition to this, all feedback is reviewed at the Programme Committee meetings which are held twice yearly and appropriate action taken.
+This feedback is reviewed initially by the Training Programme Manager who will raise any issues that require immediate attention with the CDT Executive.
+In addition to this, all feedback is reviewed at the Programme Committee meetings which are held twice yearly.

-The CDT maintains a record of student comments and feedback received and the interventions made by the CDT in the Feedback Log which available for the Students Representatives to review and feedback to students.
+The CDT maintains a record of student comments and feedback received and the interventions made by the CDT in the Feedback Log which available for the student representatives to review and feedback to students.
 Feedback will be recorded in a way that maintains the anonymity of students; in specific cases where this is not possible the feedback will not appear in the Feedback Log.
-Further information about the Feedback Log can be found in section 9.3
+Further information about the Feedback Log can be found in section 9.3.